IhorAhi/C-Localisation/README.txt

 Task1a-Task5b.cpp contain different tasks for my studying project

-проект 14 Агієнко.docx - is my course work file, describing everything I did in the project
+project 14.docx - is my course work file, describing everything I did in the project

 Description of the project